moretticb/moretticb.github.io/_posts/blog/2016-08-01-neurona-neural-networks-for-arduino.md

 ## Projects

-An usage example of this library can be seen in the ** <u>[Color sensor prototype][ColorSensorProj]</u> ** project; Neurona performs classification of color patterns, given RGB values as input, retrieving the name of the recognized color.
+An usage example of this library can be seen in the **[<u>Color sensor prototype</u>][ColorSensorProj]** project; Neurona performs classification of color patterns, given RGB values as input, retrieving the name of the recognized color.

 [MLPTraining]: /blog/multilayer-perceptron-implementation-in-c/
 [NeuronaDocs]: /Neurona